THE AUGUST ISSUE, SWITZERLAND IN SUMMER II

 A table by the window, a glass catching the last light, and a room that feels more like an address than a stop on a list.

-View the Table · Preview only
+View the Table · Access by request

-A restrained dining table prepared before evening service.
+A restrained dining table before evening service.

 Seongsu